AJMansfield/Intelligence-Core-Public/kttu02.md

 ----

-You work alongside the ... what were you going ot call them, anyway?
+You work alongside the ... what are you going ot call them, anyway?

 They group had identified as '_Ksip-pukt-sim-nmi_' or something of the sort, using some subtle alien pronounciations that your human mouth couldn't quite articulate,